microsoft/vscode-docs/docs/languages/cpp.md

 **Q: Which versions of Linux support debugging?**

 **A:** In this release our Linux install script targets Ubuntu 14.04 64-bit, therefore its the only version of Linux that officially supports debugging.
 Other versions of Linux might work if you perform the steps found in the script, but you might need to modify them for your version of Linux.
-For more information on these steps, see Manual Installation for the C++ Debugger extension in the [readme](https://marketplace.visualstudio.com/items?itemName=ms-vscode.cpptools).
+For more information on these steps, see _Manual Installation for the C++ Debugger extension_ in the [README](https://marketplace.visualstudio.com/items?itemName=ms-vscode.cpptools).

 **Q: Why do I need provide my password to complete installation of the extension on Linux?**